ranaivomahaleo/tinydata/README.md

 ::

     run_analysis.R            R script
-    tidydata.csv              Submitted tidy data set with average of each variable for each activity and each subject extracted_measures.csv    Merged data set with mean and standard deviation of variables and descriptive names README.md                 This readme
+    tidydata.txt              Submitted tidy data set with average of each variable for each activity and each subject extracted_measures.csv    Merged data set with mean and standard deviation of variables and descriptive names README.md                 This readme
     CodeBook.md               CodeBook describing variables and observations in tidydata.csv file